Thursday, January 28, 2010

 Minutes for the Open Theory Meeting, April 20, 2008

-[Following are minutes for the Open Theory Meeting held at the Dance Notation Bureau, April 2008.
-The minutes were written by Charlotte Wile.]
+[Following are minutes for the Open Theory Meeting held at the Dance Notation Bureau, April 2008.]

 Present: Tina Curran, Ann Hutchinson Guest, Oona Haaranen (via Skype), Kristin Jackson, Mira Kim, Dawn Lille, Mei-Chen Lu, Maryann Peterson, Vickie Watts, Lynne Weber, Charlotte Wile.